Ensemble properties of high frequency data and intraday trading rules: Introduction

-In the present paper we apply the non-Markovian model introduced in \citet{bbcs} to the description of the HF data of a different financial asset, namely the S\& P 500 index.
-A first goal is to show that the model is able to replicate the features of an asset different from FX exchange rates.
-More importantly, we will show how it might be used to develop an efficient intra-day trading rule, exposing a small arbitrage opportunity.
-This empirical application builds on the scaling property and is made under the assumption of correct model specifications.
-The process proposed in \citet{bbcs}, conditionally to a minimum information input, i.e. the opening price and eventually the first few 10-minutes returns, can be used to provide long-range density forecasts (for several steps ahead within a given daily time range).
-We compute density forecasts also using a simpler and more standard GARCH process \citep{engle,bollerslev}; namely, the asymmetric GJR model \citep[see][]{glosten}.
+In the present work we apply and extend the non-Markovian model introduced in \citet{bbcs} to the description of the HF data of a different financial asset, namely the S\&P 500 index.
+A first goal is to show that the model is able to replicate the martingale morning features of an asset different from FX exchange rates.
+We will then extend our approach to include the description of the first part of the afternoon trading, up to 16:00 p.m., where a different, increasing, power-law behaviour of the volatility can be associated to a more complicated scaling simmetry than the one reported in Eq. (\ref{eq_scaling}).

+In order to outline a practical application of the above stochastic modeling, we will finally devise a trading strategy built on the unconditioned and conditioned quantile functions predicted by the model.
+We will show that the proposed trading strategy exposes small arbitrage opportunities related to linear correlations present in the S\&P dataset albeit by construction absent in our martingale model.
+We also compute density forecasts using a simpler and more standard GARCH martingale process \cite{engle,bollerslev}; namely, the asymmetric GJR model \cite{glosten}.
 The density forecasts obtained from our model and those of the GARCH benchmark are used to define price bounds whose violation gives a trading signal.
 The bounds might be interpreted as predicted supports and resistances, or they could be read as a simulated price range with a given confidence interval.
-Our approach thus belongs to the large plethora of Technical Analysis-based trading methods whose performances have been studies by different authors, \citet{lo,neely,park}\footnote{This paper provides an extensive survey of empirical studies dealing with technical trading rules.}, among others.
-However, the indicators used to derive the trading signals are model-based and not derived from a pure \textit{chartist} approach.
+Our trading approach is a trend following protocol which thus belongs to the large plethora of Technical Analysis-based methods whose performances have been studied by different authors \cite[][among others]{lo,neely,park}.
+However, the indicators used here to derive the trading signals are model-based and not derived from a pure \textit{chartist} approach.
 In-sample and out-of-sample tests demonstrate the existence of trading opportunities, leading, anyhow, to relatively small average margins of profit.
-As a matter of fact, those profits vary over time, reaching interesting values in specific periods and always beating the average profits associated with the GARCH model.
+As a matter of fact, those profits vary over time, reaching interesting values in specific periods and always beating the average profits based on the GARCH model forecasts.